 Potentially we’re at the start of a significant European growth story.
 Can the region afford it?
 Absolutely

-Meanwhile in China, stock markets recorded gains thanks the tech sector, and the government announced new policy targets.
+Meanwhile in China, stock markets recorded gains thanks to the tech sector, and the government announced new policy targets.
 We think it will be difficult for China to defend its official 5% growth target for 2025, as US and other tariff restrictions will hurt exports.

 Sign up for our newsletter